awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-document-api.md

 ------

-For more information on creating custom document content, see [SSM document syntax](sysman-doc-syntax.md)\.
+For more information about creating custom document content, see [SSM document syntax](sysman-doc-syntax.md)\.